TCA166/mcSavefileParsers/README.md

 radiusGenerator <path to region directory> <x> <z> <radius> ...
 ```

-As of right now there isn't a version of radiusGenerator available on "vanilla" Windows.
+#### Cygwin

-This is due to syscall differences.
+You may want to compile the Linux version of radiusGenerator and use it under Windows for speed.
-If you wish to use radiusGenerator on Windows you can compile it under [Cygwin](https://www.cygwin.com/) or transplant the precompiled release into your Cygwin installation.
+You may accomplish that by installing [Cygwin](https://www.cygwin.com/) and compiling radiusGenerator in their environment.
 However due to POSIX shared memory management differing too greatly from Windows the cygserver needs to be running.
 In order to do that install the correct package, then run: